Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>I placed the files inside the chrome folder but I don't see any change</h3>
 <p>Make sure you downloaded the raw files from the repository (either cloning the whole repository, downloading the RAW version of the files, or copying the code you are interested in yourself), and placed them inside the chrome folder inside the root profile folder (more information on that inside the dark theme section of this repository).</p>
-<p>If you are using Firefox 69+, you also need to have enabled <code>toolkit.legacyUserProfileCustomizations.stylesheets</code> in <code>about:config</code> for userchrome or usercontent (or any file in the chrome folder) to be loaded at all as per <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35">bug #1541233</a>.</p>
+<p>If you are using Firefox 69+, you also need to have enabled <code>toolkit.legacyUserProfileCustomizations.stylesheets</code> in <code>about:config</code> for userChrome or userContent (or any file in the chrome folder) to be loaded at all as per <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35">bug #1541233</a>.</p>

 <h3>The pre-loading screen of websites is still white, how can I change this?</h3>
 <p>The fastest way to solve the "blinking" white screen is to change the default web background color on Firefox settings > General > "Colors..." button > Background, which will make the blinking dissapear and be changed to the color you set up.
 This, although, can cause some issues on some very few and specific pages like BBC, where they don't set a background color to override the one set here (the number of sites with this problem is very small, most sites override the background color set by this setting).</p>

 <h3>The tabs toolbar background has the default windows 7 color instead of dark colors.</h3>
-<p>Since this only happens when not using a persona, either install a lightweight theme, or uncomment the rule in line 38 (#TabsToolbar one) on <code>userchrome.css</code>.
+<p>Since this only happens when not using a persona, either install a lightweight theme, or uncomment the rule in line 38 (#TabsToolbar one) on <code>userChrome.css</code>.
 To do so, just delete the ending "/*" in the line above it.</p>

 <h3>The urlbar shows as white background with white text over it after installing the theme.</h3>
 <p>This only happens when using Firefox default theme, either use firefox built-in dark theme along with this one, or use any other lightweight theme you like.</p>

 <h3>The synced tabs sidebar isn't themed.</h3>
 <p>Since it's anonymous content of the browser we can't theme it through userChrome or userContent, which is why you will have to apply the fix inside <code>Sync-tabs-sidebar.as.css</code>.
-It requires the use of external CSS files loading, which is enabled thorugh <code>userchrome.css</code> and <code>userchrome.xml</code>.</p>
+It requires the use of external CSS files loading, which is enabled thorugh <code>userChrome.css</code> and <code>userChrome.xml</code>.</p>

-<h3>Some context menu commands dissapear after installing userchrome.</h3>
+<h3>Some context menu commands dissapear after installing userChrome.</h3>
-<p>If you only want the dark theme, use the default <code>userchrome.css</code> file inside "Full dark theme", which won't make the context menu commands dissapear.
+<p>If you only want the dark theme, use the default <code>userChrome.css</code> file inside "Full dark theme", which won't make the context menu commands dissapear.
 In case you want to use the features part of the theme, just delete everything after the line that says <code>/* CONTEXT MENU COMMANDS */</code> (you can find it using the search option on notepad, or the code editor you are using).</p>
 <p>In case you still want to delete some commands but not all, just comment out the ones that you want to appear, and leave as active the ones that you want to dissapear.</p>
 <p>For example, this is active, so the command is hidden:</p>
 <pre>/* Send image... */